Terms & Conditions

 Services: the services to supply the Hardware/Software/Training specified in The Proposal or as under the Contract.

-Supplier: CREST PLANNING LTD – also referred to as Us within the Contract.
+Supplier: Halo Solutions Ltd – also referred to as Us within the Contract.

 2. APPLICATIONS OF CONDITIONS